daisygunn/around-the-world/README.md

 The quiz itself has a question, a text input and four answer buttons - this layout of this will be responsive so that it isn't too squashed when being viewed on a smaller screen.

 ### Skeleton
-- link to wireframe
-Please note the actual website differs from these wireframes.
+[View wireframes here](.assets/documents/wiresframes.pdf) - please note the actual website differs slightly from these wireframes.

 ### Surface
 I chose to use a graident background using blues and greens to resemble the colour of the globe, I wanted something simple so as not to detract from any of the content.